SananR/JustOnTime/doc/sprint0/PB.md

 again only the new password allows them to log in.

-4. As a registered user, I want to be able to change my password without being logged in, so that I can recover my account even if I don’t remember my password.
+4. As a registered user, I want to be able to change my password without being logged in, so that I can recover my account even if I don’t remember my password.<br/>
 Persona(s): All
 - Verify that the user can select a “forgot password” option on the login page.
 - Verify that once the user selects the option, they will be prompted to enter their